 More than 28,000 returnees this year are living in five spontaneous settlements in eastern Afghanistan, unable to return to their place of origin due to insecurity, landlessness, tribal conflicts, personal enmity or lack of livelihood possibilities.

 Another focus of UNHCR's work has been establishing women's groups (shuras) amongst communities of returned refugees and those who are internally displaced to enable women to voice their concerns and participate in decisions that affect their lives.

 USA for UNHCR is calling on you to support humanitarian relief efforts in Afghanistan.
 Help us rebuild refugee lives.

-Inspired by a 2007 trip to Afghanistan with the UNHCR, best-selling author Khaled Hosseini (The Kite Runner, A Thousand Splendid Suns) founded The Khaled Hosseini Foundation to provide humanitarian assistance to the people of Afghanistan.
+Inspired by a 2007 trip to Afghanistan with the UNHCR, best-selling author Khaled Hosseini (The Kite Runner, A Thousand Splendid Suns, And the Mountains Echoed) founded The Khaled Hosseini Foundation to provide humanitarian assistance to the people of Afghanistan.

-Since then, his foundation has raised over $500,000, constructing hundreds of shelters for Afghanis and providing homes for thousands of people returning to their country after years of displacement.
-As a UNHCR Goodwill Envoy, Khaled returned to Afghanistan with the UNHCR in 2009.
+Since then, his foundation has raised nearly $800,000, constructing hundreds of shelters for Afghans and providing homes for thousands of people returning to their country after years of displacement.
+As a UNHCR Goodwill Ambassador, Khaled returned to Afghanistan with the UNHCR in 2007, 2009 and 2010.

 About the Khaled Hosseini Foundation:

 The Khaled Hosseini Foundation, a 501(c)(3) nonprofit, provides humanitarian assistance to the people of Afghanistan.
 The Foundation supports UNHCR projects which provide shelter to refugee families and economic and education opportunities and healthcare for women and children.
 In addition, the Foundation awards scholarships to students who have migrated to the United States under refugee status and to women pursuing higher education in Afghanistan.